RakhithJK/PHPMailer-wiki/Troubleshooting.md

 * Enabling "[Allow less secure apps](https://support.google.com/accounts/answer/6010255)" will usually solve the problem for PHPMailer, and it does not really make your app significantly less secure.
 Reportedly, changing this setting may take an hour or more to take effect, so don't expect an immediate fix.
 * PHPMailer added support for XOAUTH2 in version 5.2.11 (as yet unreleased - you can try [the development branch](https://github.com/PHPMailer/PHPMailer/tree/xoauth)), though **you must be running PHP 5.4 or later** in order to use it.
 Documentation on how to set it up can be found on [this wiki page](https://github.com/PHPMailer/PHPMailer/wiki/Using-Gmail-with-XOAUTH2).

-##Which kind of encryption should I use?
+##Using encryption
 There's no doubt that you should use encryption at every opportunity, otherwise you're inviting all kinds of unpleasant possibilities for phishing, identity theft etc.

-To use any kind of encryption you need the `openssl` PHP extension enabled.
+To use any kind of encryption you need the [`openssl` PHP extension](http://php.net/manual/en/book.openssl.php) enabled.
+If you don't have it installed, or it's misconfigured, you're likely to have trouble at the `STARTTLS` phase of connections.
 Check this by looking at the output of `phpinfo()` or `php -i` (look for an 'openssl' section), or `openssl` listed in the output of `php -m`, or run this line of code:
 ```php
 <?php echo (extension_loaded('openssl')?'SSL loaded':'SSL not loaded')."\n"; ?>
 ```